liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 This work proposes a way to help SOC and NOC work together, with separated duties (to avoid conflict) and ease of working together (proper abstraction).

 An Endpoint Detection and Response (EDR) software and Security Operations Center (SOC) is responsible for checking the security status of an accessing end device.
 If the device passed latest security checks, EDR/SOC should issue fresh attestation results (consider as a security clearance).
-Otherwise, EDR/SOC should refuse to issue attestation results.
+Otherwise, EDR/SOC should refuse to issue (new) attestation results.
 A Network Operations Center (NOC) could use ACME to issue short-lived certificates to only devices with fresh attestation results.
-In this way, the NOC can follow a Zero-Trust philosophy and issue network access to only devices that are continuously monitored and have no known security risks.
+In this way, the NOC can follow a Zero-Trust philosophy and issue network access to only devices that are continuously monitored and have no known security risks up-to-date.
 SOC can also have flexible security policies and decide what to check.

 # Security Considerations